amenzwa/amenzwa.github.io/computing/HowSlideRulesWork.md

 It was around this time that I arrived at the university—in [Burma](https://en.wikipedia.org/wiki/Myanmar).
 In those days, electronic pocket calculators were beyond the reach of most college students.
 To ensure fairness, [my engineering college](https://en.wikipedia.org/wiki/Yangon_Technological_University) insisted that all students used the government-issued slide rule, which was readily accessible to everyone.
 In those days, many classrooms in my college had large, wall-mounted [demonstration slide rules](https://sliderulemuseum.com/DemoSR.htm) to teach first-year students how properly to use the slide rule like an engineer—that is, to eradicate the bad habits learned in high school.

 I subsequently emigrated to the US.
-Arrival in the US ended my association with the slide rule because, by the 1980s, American engineers were already using HP calculators and PC-based MATLAB technical computing software.
-I soon became an [HP RPN calculator](https://www.hpmuseum.org/) devotee.
-As such, I never got to use the slide rule, professionally.
-But I hung on to my student slide rules: the government-issued Aristo 0968 Studio and the privately-acquired Faber-Castell 8/10 circular slide rule.
-To this day, I remain partial to the intimate, tactile nature of the slide rule, especially its demands upon the user's brain.
+Arrival in the US ended my association with the slide rule because, by the 1980s, American engineers were already using [HP RPN calculators](https://www.hpmuseum.org) and [MATLAB](https://www.mathworks.com/products/matlab.html) technical computing software on the [IBM PC](https://en.wikipedia.org/wiki/IBM_Personal_Computer).
+I soon became an HP calculator devotee.
+As such, I never got to use the slide rule extensively in a professional setting.
+But I hung on to my student slide rules: the government-issued Aristo 0968 Studio, a straight rule, and the handed-down Faber-Castell 8/10, a circular rule.
+To this day, I remain partial to the intimate, tactile nature of the slide rule, especially the demands it places upon the user's mind.
 Over the next four decades, I have collected numerous slide rules.
 Many models in my collection are the ones I coveted as an engineering student in Burma, but were well beyond my reach.

 In its heyday, everyone uses the slide rule in every facet of life.
 As children, we saw it everywhere, so we were acquainted with it, even if we did not know how to use it.
 We were taught to use the slide rule's basic facilities in middle school.
 Our options were the abacus, the log books, or the slide rule.
 The choice was abundantly clear; we welcomed the opportunity to learn and to use the slide rule.
 Indeed, it was a rite of passage.
-Now, though, the world's [brightest engineering students do not know](https://youtu.be/CblhxhnSymg) what a slide rule is, let alone use it.
+Now, though, even the [brightest engineering students](https://youtu.be/CblhxhnSymg) in the world have never heard of a slide rule, let alone know what it is.

 ## *main goal*